A sorbocharged power cycle designed around the AI factory.

 HydroCarbon Forge development

-Pre-combustion carbon extraction pathway.
+Pre-combustion carbon valorization pathway.
 Concrete deployment plans under development.

 Purpose-built SCGT